uidaholib/collectionbuilder-cdm-template/docs/collection-updates-2021.md

 2. Make sure the `date created` field is unique.
 If there are two `date created` fields, delete one of them.
 3. If the `filename` field (or any other field) is empty, delete the column
 4. Rename the `reference url` field `cdm_url`
+5. Make sure all field names are lowercase.
+6. Replace spaces in field names with underscores (`_`)
-5. Export the spreadsheet from google sheets as a csv, and upload to the repository, replacing the old metadata spreadsheet.
+7. Export the spreadsheet from google sheets as a csv, and upload to the repository, replacing the old metadata spreadsheet.

 ### Check metadata export

 1. Stop the jekyll server and run the command `rake deploy`.
+2. Find and open metadata.csv and metadata.json in _site/data folder.
+3. Check to make sure the following fields exist and their values look correct: `object_thumb`, `object_small`, `object_download`, `reference_url`

 ## Commit and push your changes